hrvthzslt/markdown-server-flask/README.md

 ## Running Tests

-Run the `build` target than run the tests in the container.
+Run the tests in the container.

 ```bash
 make test